CarrotyLemons/rust_control_algorithms/README.md

     - Output diagrams for both with and without
 - Clamping to prevent integral windup
     - Output diagrams for both with and without
+- Allowing measurement of process variable for derivative term instead of error

 # Usage
 ## PID